OpenTransfr/Core/docs/Commodities/index.rst

 Claiming Tags
 -------------

-Tags work a little like DNS, essentially forming a 'tree' of possible options.
+Tags form a 'tree' of possible options.
 Note that tags are intended to be free.
-Issuers can claim wildcards and forwarders.
 Claiming a sub-tag depends on the upper level tags properties; some such as 'currency' are restricted.
 Claiming a new 'top level' tag is restricted by default.
 Consider the following examples:

 - 'currency' is a top-level tag.
 It's claimed by the network and is restricted; this is because the network wants the central bank of their currency to claim their tag.
 - 'currency.gbp' is a sub-tag of 'currency'.
 Whoever wishes to claim this has to send the claim to the owner of 'currency', unless it is unrestricted.
 - 'shares' is also a top-level tag.
 This one is restricted to known stock markets and Governments.
-- 'stock' is a forwarding tag which is equivelant of 'shares'.
 - The London Stock Exchange may claim, for example, 'shares.lse'.
 Sub-tags such as 'shares.lse.ba' representing British Airways are automatically assumed to be owned by the parent LSE issuer, unless there is a more specific tag.

 Standard Top-Level Tags